Rico040/bunny-plugins/README.md

+# ⚠️ Archival notice
+I don't have any motivation to maintain this repo forward, sorry

 # Rico040's Bunny Plugins
 These are Vendetta plugins patched to work with [Bunny](https://github.com/bunny-mod) on new discord versions.
 Credits goes to original devs of their respective plugin.